tri4ngl3/CASA0018-Swish-Acoustic-Shot-Tracker/README.md

   <img src="report_figures/deployment_test_confusion_matrix.png" alt="Deployment test confusion matrix" width="70%">
 </div>

 **Figure 5.** *Confusion matrix of the real-world classification performance across 150 acoustic events.
-Results processed using experiment_logs_and_outputs/deployment_test.py*
+Results are in experiment_logs_and_outputs/deployment_test.csv and were processed using experiment_logs_and_outputs/deployment_test.py in Google Collab.*

 ## Discussion and Conclusion